-VISION PROJECT
+VISION PROJECT Inc.

-Vision Project is an organization dedicated to the development of investigative journalism, documentary photography, multimedia, film, and education.
+Vision Project is an organization dedicated to the development of documentary photography and educational programming related to still photography.

 The goal of Vision Project is to produce documentary material and educational programs that encourage understanding and awareness about a broad variety of social issues.
 This information and programming are made available to the general public with a particular focus on members of the younger generation.